 Course Information and Goals

-These short courses are designed to provide a firm technical understanding of the principles of fluvial geomorphology used to stabilize eroding river banks, enhance salmon and trout habitat, and reduce flood damages.
-The courses are developed for engineers, fisheries biologists, hydrologists, land use planners, conservation districts, and other watershed groups involved with riverine issues.
-The goal of the courses are to provide the knowledge and experience to assist participants in choosing watershed management and erosion control strategies that are most effective over the long term and most consistent with the natural tendency of the river system.
+This short course is designed to provide a firm technical understanding of the principles of fluvial geomorphology used to stabilize eroding river banks, enhance salmon and trout habitat, improve flood resiliency, and restore stream stability and function.
+The course is developed for engineers, fisheries biologists, hydrologists, land use planners, conservation districts, and other watershed groups involved with riverine issues.
+The goal of the course is to provide the knowledge and experience to assist participants in choosing watershed management and restoration strategies that are most effective over the long term and most consistent with the natural tendency of the river system.

-The fee for the 2-day short course entitled Using Fluvial Geomorphology in Watershed Assessment and Stream Restoration to be held in the Lebanon, NH/White River Junction, VT area on May 19-20, 2010 is $395 but 4 discounts are also available (see registration form).
-An optional 1-day field trip on May 21st for an additional $195 is also available.
-The course registration fees for both courses include a short course booklet, snacks, lunch, drinks, and "hands on" course instruction.
+The fee for the 2-day short course entitled Using Fluvial Geomorphology in Watershed Assessment and Stream Restoration to be held in Augusta, ME on April 26-27, 2017 is $650 but 3 discounts are also available (see registration form).
+An optional 1-day field trip on April 28th for an additional $325 is also available.
+The course registration fees include a short course booklet, snacks, lunch, drinks, and "hands on" course instruction.

 Using Fluvial Geomorphology in Watershed Assessment and Stream Restoration